-By joining this cohort program, which meets just one weekend a month for 20 months, you will be prepared to take the School Leadership Licensure Assessment (S.L.L.A.), a requirement for all new school principals in both D.C. and Maryland.
-Furthermore, you will fulfill the requirements for the Administrative Services Credential in D.C.
+By joining this cohort program, which meets just one weekend a month for 20 months, you will be prepared to take the School Leadership Licensure Assessment (S.L.L.A.), a requirement for all new school principals in both Washington, D.C., Maryland and Virginia.
+You will fulfill the requirements for the Administrative Services Credential in Washington, D.C.